4rtemis-4rrow/Ash/README.md

      I failed to trace it back using gdb, I am still trying to find it's source, but this is more advanced than my current skillset would allow

       after some tinkering with gdb, I managed to trace back the segfault to the FindMathces function, specifically in line 168, as of writing this, I need to go do something, I shall continue debugging when I'm free

+      I did find a bug in the implementation of the autocompletion, however it wasn't related to the segfault, the segfault is happening at the call of strstr, I checked that it's arguments were indeed of the correct type, and that they were null terminated

 # Planned Features
 1. tab autocompletions (work in progress)